KnowledgeForge/keymaker/README.md

 ### Accessing Completions

-When using KeyMaker to generate text with constraints, you can name the completions to easily access them later.
+When using Keymaker to generate text with constraints, you can name the completions to easily access them later.
 All completions are stored in the `completions` attribute of a `Prompt` object.

 Here's an example of how to access both named and unnamed completions: